nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

     1d.
 Task has no start date
     >1d1.
 System shows an error message
     Use case resume at step 1.

+#### Use case: UC09 Undo last executed command
+   Actor: User

+**MSS**

+1. User requests to undo last executed command
+2. System will restore task manager before command was executed Use Case end.

+**Extension**

+    1a.
+Thete is nothing to undo
+    >1a1.
+System shows an error message
+    Use case finishes.

 {More to be added}